brob/whyidevrel.com/README.md

 2. Add a file in the `stories` directory named with your name (e.g. `/stories/your-name-here.md`)
 3. The `title` frontmatter should be your name (or `anonymous` if you choose).
 An optional `link` frontmatter should you want to link to your twitter or personal site, etc.
 4. The body of the markdown will be your story (however long)
+5. If you want to control where the homepage breaks your story, use the `<!-- excerpt -->` tag in between paragraphs.
-5. Issue a Pull Request back into this repository.
+6. Issue a Pull Request back into this repository.